Jobs & Internships

 • Familiarity with data and spreadsheets is highly desirable.

-• Good oral and written communication skills in Chinese and English, and strong public speaking skills
+• Good oral and written communication skills in Chinese and English, and strong public speaking skill

 • Experience in television, radio, print and social media is a plus.